 Rinse and repeat tactics are a typical strategy used by this group of investors to tamper with an asset’s value.
 Flooding the market with sell orders below prevailing rates, for example, overwhelms demand and tanks prices.

-If perfectly executed, a whale can slowly buy back the amount of coins sold and more at deflated rates as long as market sentiment remains unchanged for a sustainable period of time.
-Alternatively, over-the-counter (OTC) desks can be used to purchase more digital funds at the lower market price.
+If perfectly executed, a whale can slowly buy back the number of coins sold and more at deflated rates as long as market sentiment remains unchanged for a sustainable period of time.
+Alternatively, over-the-counter (OTC) desks can be used to purchase more digital funds at a lower market price.

 Inversely, tens of millions of dollars can be pumped into the crypto sector via exchanges using buy orders set above existing rates.
 This causes prices to climb.
 A whale’s untraded assets can then be sold at a higher value to yield greater returns.

 Whales Can Manipulate Markets in the Short Term but Not Long Term

 The recent algorithmically managed $100 million BTC buy order is a perfect example of what can happen when risk inclined whales make moves.
 The buy order was set above prevailing market rates and executed across three major exchanges.
 The move apparently triggered BTC’s price to increase by over 25 percent within 24 hours.

 Such tactics are effective in certain instances but not all.
 Market turbulence can affect the effectiveness of these strategies.
 With wash trading and manipulative buying and selling taking place all the time, the effects of such a move can sometimes be blunted by a myriad of factors.
 Successful executions usually require good timing and tens of millions in fiat or digital currency depending on the intended moves.